-Throughout my 12 year career, I only suffered 4 injuries, 2 of which were major concussions.
+Throughout my 12-year career, I only suffered four injuries, 2 of which were major concussions.
 I consider anything that forced me to stop competing as a major injury.
 One was a hyperextended elbow from throwing the jab incorrectly.
-I needed 6 weeks off and a little physical therapy.
+I needed six weeks off and a little physical therapy.
 The second injury was much more severe.
 It was the first of two orbital blowout fractures I suffered during my boxing career.
-This required surgery and 4 months off.
+This required surgery and four months off.

 Though I likely sustained many smaller concussions, there are two, in particular, that side-lined me.
 I sustained one concussion in practice as an amateur.
-I got hit off balance and end up falling in such a way that my head hit the canvas before the rest of me did when I fell.
-I was out for about a week and I had to pass a concussion protocol before the group that sponsored me would let me spar again.
+I got hit off balance and ended up falling so that my head hit the canvas before the rest of me did when I fell.
+I was out for about a week and had to pass a concussion protocol before the group that sponsored me would let me spar again.

-The second time I got a major concussion, I was a professional fighter.
-I got hit so hard in sparring that I actually suffered the second blowout fracture of my career.
+I was a professional fighter the second time I got a major concussion.
+I got hit so hard in sparring that I suffered the second blowout fracture of my career.
 This time it didn’t require surgery.

 I sustained my second concussion while I was a high school physics and math tutor.
 I remember having trouble trying to help a student solve a basic math problem.
-Along with that, I had been making $10k+ per month writing, teaching, and using my mind.
-This was the first time that my major earning asset was put in jeopardy by boxing.
+I had also been making $10k+ per month writing, teaching, and using my mind.
+This was the first time boxing put my major earning asset in jeopardy.

 I was already popular and paid for my writing.
 Given what I’d earn in a fight and the hours I had to invest to get it, the cost of boxing began to severely exceed its value.
-When I was broke and didn’t have any other prospects for a great life, boxing made sense.
+Boxing made sense when I was broke and had no other prospects for a great life.

 Now that I can hop on the internet and sell a product that would make $10-20k in a week and people are genuinely interested in my writing and what’s in my mind, making a living putting my body at risk simply no longer makes sense.